swcarpentry/DEPRECATED-boot-camps/version-control/git/remote/Readme.md

 ## git pull : Pull = Fetch + Merge

 The command **git pull** is the same as executing **git fetch** followed by **git merge**.
-Though it is not recommened for cases in which there are many branches to consider, the pull command is shorter and simpler than fetching and merging as it automates the branch matching.
+Though it is not recommend for cases in which there are many branches to consider, the pull command is shorter and simpler than fetching and merging as it automates the branch matching.
-Specificially, to perform the same task as we did in the previous exercise, the pull command would be :
+Specifically, to perform the same task as we did in the previous exercise, the pull command would be :

     $ git pull upstream